Table of Contents

 - The pubofemoral ligament

 Several bursae around the hip joint prevent friction between the joint and the strong muscles supporting it.
-These include the trochanteric bursa, the ischial bursa and the iliopectineal bursa.
-The different movements occurring at the hip joint include flexion, extension, abduction, adduction, medial and lateral rotation.
+These include the trochanteric bursa, the ischial bursa, and the iliopectineal bursa.
+The different movements occurring at the hip joint include flexion, extension, abduction, adduction, and medial and lateral rotation.

-The joint is stabilized by strong muscles and ligaments which include the quadriceps and the hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and the lateral collateral ligaments and finally the patellar ligament.
+The joint is stabilized by strong muscles and ligaments, which include the quadriceps and hamstring muscles, the anterior and posterior cruciate ligaments, the medial collateral and lateral collateral ligaments, and finally, the patellar ligament.

-Cushioning the articular surfaces of the joint are the medial and lateral menisci, which are semi-lunar shaped fibrocartilages.
-Several bursae prevent friction between the structures supporting the knee joint: the suprapatellar bursa and the gastrocnemius bursa.
+Cushioning the articular surfaces of the joint are the medial and lateral menisci, which are semilunar-shaped fibrocartilages.
+Additional bursae prevent friction between the structures supporting the knee joint: the suprapatellar bursa, and the gastrocnemius bursa.

 Movements occurring at the knee joint include flexion, extension, and a small degree of medial and lateral rotation.
-It is an important joint that helps to transmit the weight of the body to the foot.
-It is important for our daily activities such as walking, running, and sitting.
+It is an important joint that helps transmit the weight of the body to the foot.
+It is important for our daily activities, such as walking, running, and sitting.

 There are two joints between the tibia and the fibula:

-- The proximal tibiofibular joint/ superior tibiofibular joint is an arthrodial joint between the head of the fibula and the lateral condyle of the fibular.
-The articular facets are covered by cartilage connected by articular capsules.The proximal joint allows a gliding movement
+- The proximal tibiofibular joint/superior tibiofibular joint is an arthrodial joint between the head of the fibula and the lateral condyle of the fibula.
+The articular facets are covered by cartilage connected by articular capsules.The proximal joint allows a gliding movement.

 - The distal fibrous syndesmosis.
 An interosseous membrane also connects the shafts of the tibia and fibula.
 The distal joint does not permit any movement.

 Also called the talocrural joint, this is a true hinge joint formed between the articular surfaces of the distal tibia, distal fibula, and the talus.
-This functionally a hinge joint allowing plantar flexion, dorsiflexion and a small degree of abduction, adduction, and rotation.
+This functions as a hinge joint allowing plantar flexion, dorsiflexion, and a small degree of abduction, adduction, and rotation.